-Prior to the imposition of a short-term out-of-school suspension or a long-term suspension under this section, the Principal or the Principal's designee shall provide oral and written notice of the charges and potential disciplinary sanction and of the student's and parent's/guardian's right to participate in a hearing with the Principal or Principal's designee to contest the charges against the student and to provide evidence, including mitigating facts, and witnesses in the student's defense.
+Prior to the imposition of a short-term out-of-school suspension or a long-term suspension under this section, the Principal or the Principal's designee shall provide oral and written notice of the charges and potential disciplinary sanction and of the student's and parent's/guardian's right to participate in a hearing with the Principal or Principal's designee to contest the charges against the student and to provide evidence, including mitigating facts, and witnesses in the student's defense, the right of the student and the student's parent to interpreter services at the hearing if needed to participate, and the date, time and location of the hearing.
 The hearing may take place without the student's parent(s)/guardian(s) if the Principal or designee has sent written notice and has documented at least two (2) attempts to contact the parent/guardian in the manner specified by the parent for emergency notification.

 The purpose of the Principal's hearing is to hear and consider information regarding the alleged incident for which the student may be suspended, to provide the student an opportunity to dispute the charges and explain the circumstances surrounding the alleged incident, to determine if the student committed the disciplinary offense, and if so, the consequences for the infraction.
-In every case of student misconduct for which suspension may be imposed under this section, the Principal or Principal's designee will exercise discretion in deciding the consequence for the offense and, where appropriate, shall avoid using long-term suspension from school as a consequence until alternatives have been tried.
-Alternatives may include, but are not limited to, the use of evidence-based strategies and programs such as mediation, conflict resolution, restorative justice, and positive interventions and supports.